 - STARservice Development Program

-Carers SA is the lead provider in SA for carer services under the national Integrated Carer Support Scheme and Carer Gateway.
+Carers SA is the lead provider in SA for carer services.

 The department supports carers by administering the South Australian Carers Recognition Act 2005.
 The Act acknowledges the valuable role of carers in the community and guides government agencies in their interactions with carers.

 Who are carers?